 Typically, I spend at least half a day tending to my hair.
-After rinsing with warm water, though others propagate for cold water: it’s more moisturizing, styling, and waiting for it to dry.
+After rinsing with warm water (though others propagate for cold water), there’s more moisturizing, styling, and waiting for the hair to dry.

-Use an old t-shirt to wipe any excessive water.
-Find the best anti-frizz products for natural hair for styling and rock your desired style, once it dries.
+Use a product of choice for styling and rock your desired look once it dries.
 You can air-dry your hair or, for instant effect, use a dryer or diffuser.